 Prior to issuing annual Competitive and Formula grant awards, AmeriCorps sends Nevada Volunteers requests for estimates of unexpended funds.
 AmeriCorps uses this information to determine if Nevada Volunteers has any anticipated unexpended funds to be returned to AmeriCorps or reallocated.
-To obtain the necessary information to report to AmeriCorps, Nevada Volunteers will send an email to each program and ask them to complete an Unexpended Funds Report.
-Programs should report as accurately as possible anticipated unexpended funds at the time the email is received.
+To obtain the necessary information to report to AmeriCorps, Nevada Volunteers requires every program to complete an Unexpended Funds Report with their Q2 reporting.
+Programs should report as accurately as possible anticipated unexpended funds at the time the report is due.
 Funds reported to be unexpended will be deobligated.